Knaque/Quikr/README.md

 * (Optional) Add an alias, such as `q = quikr`.
 * Happy coding!

-> Want something even shorter?
-[Delights-Dialect](https://github.com/IKARMAII/Delights-Dialect) is a fork of Quikr which aims to further shorten the length of code, albeit at the cost of some readability and intuitiveness.

 _Quikr is licensed and developed under the GNU GPL v3 license.
 Created by [W. Reilly Moore](https://zxcvbnm.icu) and [Delight Ibrahim](https://github.com/IKARMAII)._